Intevation/intelmq-mailgen/README.md

 The `intelmq-events` database and the `intelmq` database-user should already have set up by the configuration of the output/postgresql bot.
-For use with MailGen it needs to be extended:
+For use with Mailgen it needs to be extended:

 As user postgres:
 1. Create a new database-user: